 "It closes", on the other hand, makes sense intransitively (i.e. without an object).

 However, currently "she closes" is accepted by Duo.
-It was, just now, for me, but I think it's a less appropriate answer.
+It was, just now, for me, and it's justifiable on the following basis:

 An example might help.